juliusliu02/react-document-editor/README.md

-# auth-otp-mern
+#  react-document-editor

-A login, signup, and password reset system using OTP verification.
-Built with MongoDB, Express.js, React, and Node.js.
+A document editor made with React

 ## Features